Opportunities for Students

 The David G. Pollart Center for Arts and Humanities offers several arts and humanities scholarships through the College of Arts and Sciences each year.
 The scholarships support full-time undergraduate and graduate students in the arts and humanities disciplines whose interests and activities (such as coursework or extracurricular volunteering) demonstrate a clear commitment to the arts and humanities.
 There is a preference for applicants with an interdisciplinary focus that spans one or more areas of the arts and humanities.
 Students should complete the WSU General Scholarship Application to be considered.
 For more information, please visit CAS Scholarships.

-Dr. Lawrence Hatter, one of our current Faculty Fellows and Associate Professor and Director of Graduate Studies from the Department of History, has organized David G. Pollart Center for Arts and Humanities Graduate Workshop Series for Fall 2022-Spring 2023 academic year.
+Dr. Lawrence Hatter, one of the CAH Faculty Fellows and Associate Professor and Director of Graduate Studies from the Department of History, has organized David G. Pollart Center for Arts and Humanities Graduate Workshop Series for Fall 2022-Spring 2023 academic year.
 Dr. Hatter says that “the workshops will allow graduate students to present their research and creative activities as part of an ongoing interdisciplinary conversation with faculty and graduate students.”

-David G. Pollart Center for Arts and Humanities Spring Seminar Series for First-Gen Graduate Students
+CAH Seminar Series for First-Gen Graduate Students